cloud-66-internal/help.cloud66.com/_includes/tutorials/load-balancing.md

 The time required to set up your load balancer will depend on which cloud provider you use.
 Once your load balancer is set up, it will be ready to distribute the load between your web servers. **All your existing web servers** will automatically be added to the load balancer.

-## Add a load balancer
+## Adding a load balancer

-### Note

-This feature is only available if you have deployed using a cloud vendor, and for non-development stacks.

-To add a load balancer to your stack, start by visiting your stack detail page.
-Next, navigate to the add-ins page by clicking _Install_ add-ins in the right sidebar.
-On the next page, clicking _Load balancer_ will display a brief summary of what will happen next.
-Click _Install_ load balancer to add a load balancer.
+To add a load balancer to your application:

+* Open your application detail page.
+* to the add-ins page by clicking _Install_ add-ins in the right sidebar.
+* On the next page, clicking _Load balancer_ will display a brief summary of what will happen next.
-## Balance the load per service
+* Click _Install_ load balancer to add a load balancer.

-### Note
+#### Note
 <div class="notice notice-warning"><p>
-This feature is only available for Docker-based applications that are non-development.</p></div>
+This feature is only available if you have deployed using a cloud vendor, and for non-development applications.

-For docker stacks you can use a load balancer to balance your services and they don’t have to be present on each server!
-Essentially Nginx will direct the requests to the service on its own machine first, if the service doesn’t exist there, then it will send it through Weave network to a server that has the service.
+</p></div>